TeraJaQ/HackPad/README.md

 HackPad is a handmade portable midi controller based on Arduino and works with any DAW (Digital Audio Workstation) or synthesizer/drum machine/groove box.
 HackPad makes a fast and tactile experience to control your DAW or Synth/Drum Machine/Groove Box.

 ## Key Features ##
-- A 4x4 grid of 16 RGB LED back-lit pads.
+- A 4x4 grid of 16 RGB LED back-lit pressure sensitive pads.
 -	1 rotative potentiometer.
 -	Plug and play
 – USB bus-powered.